|About the Artists||Book

 Donna and I first met Albion in 2014 when he stopped to see our books during Open Studios, a three-weekend event in Santa Cruz, where artists show their studios to the public.
 Albion admired our work, toured our “gypsy wagon” trailer, and then mentioned that he was also an artist, a jeweler.
 He also told us that he had lived and worked out of a converted school bus for years and had hand-printed a book of his own poetry.
 The feeling of kinship was immediate.
 He invited us to visit and we gladly accepted.

 Albion no longer lives and works out of the school bus.
 His jewelry studio is a hand-built wooden structure nestled amidst the gardens of his bucolic mountain home.
 Albion showed us his book, Only Love, an unassuming four by five-inch paper-covered pamphlet with twenty-eight of his haiku poems.
 It seemed ordinary until Albion described how he had made it.
-He had never printed before, and like Johann Gutenberg in the fifteenth century, he had used his jeweler's skills to created his own system for letterpress printing.
+He had never printed before, and like Johann Gutenberg in the fifteenth century, he used his jeweler's skills to create a unique system for letterpress printing.
 Where Gutenberg had invented a way to cast multiple units of metal type from an original punch and matrix, Albion used his jeweler’s saw to cut each of the 1,217 individual letters out of sheet copper.
 The typeface he created is reminiscent of Rudolph Koch’s Neuland types.
 They share the same aesthetic, each letter being originally cut in metal.
 Albion had then glued those letters in place on sixteen separate aluminum plates, one for each page of the book.
 He printed the type plates one at a time, four impressions per page, using a press of his own design and construction - based loosely on the tortilla press in his kitchen.
 Once printed he folded the four sheets in half, nested them in a thicker piece of cover paper, then stitched them together through the spine.
 The finished book was both a labor of love and a significant accomplishment.

 When Albion took us to see his jewelry we expected to see necklaces, rings and earrings.
 Instead we found he made elaborate jewel-encrusted goblets and ornately detailed gold and silver teapots.
 We stood in awe.
 In a moment of audacious artistic impulse, we asked permission to use his original type plates to make an editioned book.
 The aesthetic allure was there: Albion’s haiku had a raw, simple beauty that was natural and unforced, a quality the hand-cut letterforms embraced and enhanced.
 It would make a stunning, simple, and elegant fine press book when printed on handmade paper and bound in leather.
 We did not want to create any undue expectations for Albion so explained that printing an unknown poet’s work in a lavish edition generally did not lead to financial gain.
 We were answering the call of our muse, and would do it for the sake of creating art.
 As both artist and craftsman, and disregarding practicality, Albion embraced the project.
 He offered to help make the paper and print the book, asking if we could use his old work shirts for the paper pulp, and agreeing to cut a copper pierce-work embellishment for the cover of each book.
 So the project began.